 Tucked into the scenic coast of Achill Island, the secluded paradise of Keem Strand lies at the heart of the horseshoe-shaped Keem Bay.
 Whether the sun is cracking the stones or the air is crisp with winter’s chill, this stunning landscape is sure to leave you speechless.

-Achill boasts five Blue Flag beaches alone – a voluntary eco-label awarded to beaches that tick all the boxes for quality and cleanliness – and one of the best is
+One of Achill's five Blue Flag beaches – a voluntary eco-label awarded to beaches that tick all the boxes for quality and cleanliness – Keem Strand is a dramatic crescent of golden sand that boasts an enduring appeal with visitors looking for scenic showstoppers.

-Keem Strand.
-The strand lies within Keem Bay, a heavenly secluded valley at the very western tip of the island.
-During warmer months, the strand is a magnet for beach-goers and, when it gets cooler, it’s ideal for laid-back walks.
+During warmer months, it's a magnet for beach-goers and, when it gets cooler, it’s ideal for laid-back walks.
 You'll enjoy the views getting there from the stunning cliff-top road, and there’s a car park close to the beach itself.

-The horseshoe-shaped bay is bordered by cliffs and there’s a breathtaking 1.5km (9 mile) walk along the top of the cliffs of Benmore towards Achill Head, the most westerly point of the Island.
+Keem Strand is bordered by cliffs and there’s a breathtaking 1.5km (0.9 mile) walk along the top of the cliffs of Benmore towards Achill Head, the most westerly point of the island.

 On the other side of the bay liesthe deserted village of Bunowna.
 No one knows why it was abandoned but back in its heyday, it was used as a "booley" – a place where people lived in summer to graze cattle on the side of Slievemore Mountain.
 Wander among the vacant cottages and you'll get a sense of what life was like in years gone by.
 Or you can opt for a guided tour run by Achill Archaeological Field School.

 Keem Bay once had a booming fishing industry and its waters used to be filled with traditional fishing boats called "currachs".
 It’s thought that artist Paul Henry visited the beach when painting his famous work Launching the Currach, which now hangs in the National Gallery of Ireland in Dublin.